scality/Zenko/docs/docsource/reference/introduction/supported_apis.rst

 Supported APIs
 ==============

-Supported APIs for Zenko are detailed here.
+Supported APIs for XDM   are detailed here.

 Scality extended APIs, including the Utilization API (UTAPI), a REST API for reporting on utilization metrics (capacity, objects, bandwidth, and operations